ohansemmanuel/Understanding-Flexbox/06. Switching Flex direction/readme.md

 If you've ever written any text in the English language, then you already know he language is written from left-to-right and top-to-bottom.
 That's equally the direction taken for the default main and cross axis of the flexbox too.
 However, on switching the flex direction to `column`, it no longer follows the "English Language" pattern but Japanese!
 Oh yes, Japanese.

 If you've written any text in the Japanese language, then this will be familiar! (for the record, I've never written any texts in Japanese).
-Japanese text is written from top-to-bottom and left-to-right!
+Japanese text is written from top-to-bottom and right-to-left!
 Not so weird, huh?

 That explains why this can be a bit confusing for English writers.